WeblateOrg/weblate/docs/admin/memory.rst

 In the basic user interface you can manage per-user and per-project translation memories.
 It can be used to download, wipe or import translation memory.

-There are multiple options for downloading the translation memory of the whole instance.
+There are multiple options to download the translation memory of the whole instance.

 .. hint::

-    Translation memory in JSON can be imported into Weblate, the TMX format is provided for interoperability with other tools.
+    Translation memories in JSON can be imported into Weblate, the TMX format is provided for interoperability with other tools.

 .. seealso::